 “Inmates are good people,” Father Hipsley remembered.
 “They are lonely and they’re frustrated.
 If you go in and show kindness to them, it’s like showing attention to the barking dog.
 If you pet the dog, it starts to lick your hand and become like a friend.”

 After 16 years visiting prisoners and ministering to parishioners in Allegany County, Father Hipsley faces his own kind of confinement.

 Diagnosed with Alzheimer’s disease in 2008, the 72-year-old priest had to give up his cherished roles as a pastor and chaplain.
-He now lives at St. Stephen’s Green on the campus of Mercy Ridge Retirement Community in Timonium, wearing a special bracelet so that medical staff can locate him.
+He now lives at St. Stephen’s Green on the campus of Mercy Ridge Retirement Community in Timonium, wearing a special bracelet so medical staff can monitor his location.

 Father Hipsley longs to return to his beloved Cumberland and resume his pastorate and chaplaincy.
 As that’s not possible, he’s found a new way to minister – a method suggested to him by Archbishop Edwin F. O’Brien – one that lets him reach out to people.
 Its impact transforms him as much as those it serves.